 Exceptions to Brown's housing policy may be made for enrolled undergraduates who are RUE students, are married and living with their spouse locally, or are living with their parent(s) locally.
 In such cases, students must petition to live off-campus.
 Information about campus housing may be found on the Residential Life website.

 When are residence halls open/closed?
 Residence halls are open during the academic terms and over some holidays.
-Students may stay in their rooms during Thanksgiving and Spring Break (Meal Plan and dining halls are closed).
+Students may stay in their rooms during Thanksgiving and Spring Break (Meal Plan open through Thanksgiving; Spring Break meal plan available for purchase).
 Residence halls close for the Winter Break the day after the last final exam in December.
 Students who are unable to leave for Winter Break should talk with Residential Life as soon as possible to explore alternate housing arrangements for late December and the first few weeks in January.

 Additional details are available under Moving In and Moving Out on this website.
 Each year's Residential Calendar contains the dates that students may move in and move out of the residence halls.

 Off campus: Undergraduates who wish to live off campus must apply for and receive off-campus permission through the Office of Residential Life.
-Approximately 70-80% of seniors live off campus in a given year; a small number of juniors (perhaps 10% of the class) receive permission to live off campus based on the numbers of students and housing available in each year.
+Approximately 70-80% of seniors live off campus in a given year; anumber of juniors (perhaps 20% of the class) receive permission to live off campus based on the numbers of students and housing available in each year.

 Graduate and Medical Students